This post may contain affiliate links. For more information, read my disclosure policy.

 - Whisk together flour, salt, baking powder, and baking soda in a medium bowl.

-- With an electric mixer, cream butter and sugar until light and fluffy.
+- With an electric mixer, cream butter and sugar on medium speed until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Add the flour mixture (with the mixer on low) in three parts alternately with the milk mixture, beginning and ending with flour.
 Beat just until it comes together.
-Do not overmix!
+Do not overmix and be sure to scrape the sides and bottom of the bowl in between mixing.

 - Divide batter evenly between pans; smooth tops.
 Bake until a toothpick inserted in centers comes out clean, 50-60 minutes.